 Caution is greatly advised when choosing a partner.
 Some have a history of overextending themselves financially, and chances are they could do it again.
 Consult a lawyer for advice on how best to proceed.

-You can own units easily as they start as low as $10 compared to the minimum you would need for a down payment for a Toronto property.
-In the past 10 years, REITs dollar value grew 215 per cent, making them rather lucrative.
-This comes with all the benefits of owning property, without any of the headaches.
+You can own units easily as they start as low as $10 compared to the minimum you need for a down payment for a Toronto property.
+In the past ten years, REITs’ dollar value grew 215 per cent, making them rather lucrative.
+This comes with all the benefits of owning rental property without any of the headaches.

 Rental property opportunities are a good Toronto real estate investment strategy.
-Toronto’s population is growing and so is the demand for rental units.
-In fact, Toronto is the fastest-growing metropolis in North America with 77,435 new residents arriving between July 2017 and July 2018.
-Average rent should be able to cover your mortgage and in some cases even get your down payment back quickly.
-The only problem is, properties in the Greater Toronto Area today average $839,363, so you’ll need almost $60,000 upfront for your down payment.
+Toronto’s population is growing, and so is the demand for rental units.
+In fact, Toronto is the fastest-growing metropolis in North America, with 159,679 new residents arriving between July 2021 and July 2022.
+Average rent should be able to cover your mortgage and, in some cases, even get your down payment back quickly.
+The only problem is that properties in the Greater Toronto Area today average $1,556,566, so you’ll need almost $78,000 upfront for your down payment.